Use SPF records to prevent spoofing and ensure mail delivery

 v=spf1 include:secureserver.net -all

-Keep in mind that your domain can only have one TXT record for SPF and that it should look similar to this.
+Your SPF record should look like the image below.
 The area outlined in red is where you'll include settings for third-party products and services in addition to include:secureserver.net.
-To learn more about SPF record syntax, visit the SPF project.